javidjamae/ai-portfolio/README.md

 - [Skills/Technologies](/skills-technologies.md)
 - [Fractional CTO Services](/fractional-cto.md)

+# Bio / About Me

+With over 20 years of experience in software development, consulting, and leadership, I specialize in building [SaaS Products](./product-development.md), driving product innovation, and developing [AI-powered solutions](./ai-development.md).
+I’ve led high-performing teams at companies like [Postman](./postman/README.md) and [Achieve](https://www.achieve.com), where I focused on creating scalable, impactful products.
+As a consultant and [fractional CTO](./fractional-cto.md), I offer deep expertise in aligning technology strategy with business goals, developing custom software solutions, and leading teams to deliver cutting-edge web and AI-driven products.
+My approach blends hands-on technical expertise with strategic leadership, empowering businesses to excel in the digital and AI revolution.

 # Highlighted Projects / Roles

 Below is a sample set of projects I've worked on, but here is a more comprehensive list of projects: